Richard Albert (professor)

-Albert chairing the Global Summit of Constitutionalism 2025 in Austin, Texas.

 Richard Albert is a Canadian legal scholar who serves as the William Stamps Farish Professor in Law, Professor of Government, and Director of Constitutional Studies at the University of Texas School of Law in Austin, Texas.
 He is also the only non-Jamaican member of the Constitutional Reform Committee, which is advising the Jamaican government on how to revise their constitution.
 He also serves as co-president of the International Society of Public Law.

 Early life and education

 Albert was born in Quebec to a Trinidadian father and a Haitian mother.
 He received his B.A. and J.D. degrees from Yale University, his B.C.L. from the University of Oxford, and his LL.M. from Harvard University.
 He clerked for Beverley McLachlin, Chief Justice of the Supreme Court of Canada.

 Controversy

 In 2023, local Christians in the area advocated for the removal of Albert from the Constitutional Reform Committee saying "he has a distinct pro-LGBT and pro-abortion bias".